 ed stage, with modest climbs and descents, so simply make an early start.
 Visit La Clauze’s 12th century tower before walking the fine Virlange Valley.

 Suitably rested and refreshed after lunch at Le Sauvage, climb to the Chapelle de Saint Roche before crossing into Lozere [Languedoc-Roussillon].
-Then enjoy the ambiance and facilities in your fine overnight accommodation.
-Prepare to be spoiled!
+Then enjoy your comfortable overnight guest house.

 Night in St Alban.